RphWbr/visiannot/doc/source/userguide-toolspyqt.rst

 There are three widgets: one push button, a group of check boxes and a group of radio buttons.
 These objects emit a signal when they are clicked.
 We can connect this signal to a slot, i.e. a function that is called every time the signal is emitted.

 The push button emits the signal ``clicked`` when it is clicked.
-It is connected to the function ``printText`` with the following code: ``push_button.clicked.connect(printText)``.
+It is connected to the function ``print_text`` with the following code: ``push_button.clicked.connect(print_text)``.

 The group of check boxes emits the signal ``buttonClicked`` when one check box is clicked.
-It is connected to the function ``checkClicked`` with the following code: ``group_check.buttonClicked.connect(checkClicked)``.
+It is connected to the function ``check_clicked`` with the following code: ``group_check.buttonClicked.connect(check_clicked)``.
 The callback function takes one positional argument: the check box that has been clicked.
 So, inside this function, we can manipulate the check box that has been clicked.
 In the example, we print the text associated to the check box and a boolean specifying if the check box is checked.

 The group of radio buttons is also a button group, so it emits the same signal ``buttonClicked``.
-It is connected to the function ``radioClicked`` with the following code: ``group_radio.buttonClicked[int].connect(radioClicked)``.
+It is connected to the function ``radio_clicked`` with the following code: ``group_radio.buttonClicked[int].connect(radio_clicked)``.
 This time, we add ``[int]`` so that the positional argument of the callback function is the index of the button that has been clicked (this is generic to button group, so it can be applied to check boxes and push buttons as well).

 The combo box emits several signals, among them ``currentIndexChanged`` and ``currentTextChanged`` that are emitted when a new text is selected.
 First signal is linked to the index of the text in the combo box, second signal is linked to the text in the combo box.